robvet/dapr-workshop/Assignment01/README.md

 # Assignment 1 - Run the application

-In this assignment, you'll run the application to make sure everything works correctly.
-At this point, you'll be running the Traffic Control microservice application **without** any Dapr technology.
+In this assignment, you'll run the Traffic Control application to make sure everything works correctly.
+At this point, you'll be running the microservice application **without** any Dapr technology.
+As you work through the modules of the lab, you will add Dapr technology to application, step-by-step.

 ## Step 1.
 Run the VehicleRegistration service